-You should complete a final performance report if the award period of performance ended more than 120 days ago, or your award is being closed out, and you did not submit a final performance report in NextGen.
+You should complete a final performance report within 120 days of the period of performance end date.
 To submit a final report, the Grants Award Administrator should locate the report question set in My Worklist or on the Performance Management tab.
-The report cover page will ask whether the report is interim progress report or a final report; please select "final" to view final report questions.
+The report cover page will ask whether the report is interim progress report or a final report - please select "final" to view final report questions.